amleshkashyap/moreRailsEtc/ruby_rails/basic_topics/class_methods/README.md

 # Functional Programming
   * Common functions - map, inject (inject is a reducer with an initial value to start the reduction with as the argument).
   * Modules - Functional
   * What are the implications on performance?
-  * How difficult to read the code and how many people use such paradigms?
+How difficult to read the code and how many people use such paradigms?
+Will return later

+# Class
+  * class is an expression referred to by a value which is a constant. it's value is the last expression in it's body - typically an instance method using def.
+    The value of the def statement is nil - however, following happened -
+    ```Ruby
+      obj = class Num
+        def method_name
+          p "Ok"
+        end
+      end
+      obj  # output - :method_name - in 2.7
+    ```
+  * initialize method is private, invoked after object creation (probably in the memory/symbol tables) using new().
+  * instance variables always belong to whatever object self refers to - so a class can have instance variables too (apart from class variables @@).
+  * assignment expression based setter methods should be used only via an object, eg, obj.x = 2 if there's a setter x=(value). doing it inside another instance method would mean using self.x = 2 instead of x = 2. similar issue seen before while overriding the ==(val) method (probably it's like = = val hence the issue, there's no real issue with calling overridden methods without self if the names don't have = in it).